-SUMMER WOODWORKING: New classes in June and July
+WOODWORKING: New classes in August and the Fall

 Three new hand-tool woodworking classes have been added to our expanded summer schedule of artisans classes and workshops.

-New Saturday classes are being offered in Basic Hand-Tool Woodworking, our introductory traditional carpentry class, according to Michael Bush, our traditional woodworking instructor.
+New Saturday and Sunday classes are being offered in Basic Hand-Tool Woodworking, our introductory traditional carpentry class, according to Michael Bush, our traditional woodworking instructor.

 The classes will run from 10 a.m. to 2 p.m.
 Cost $75 is person, with the materials fee included.